Feel-ix-343/markdown-oxide/README.md

     - [ ] Support Completions for logseq tasks
     - [ ] Support https://docs.logseq.com/#/page/markdown
     - [ ] Influence from logseq shortcut completions; such as to dates like /tomorrow

-### Dev Todo's

-- [X] Extract the RwLock read pattern
-- [ ] Fix: update vault (diagnostics and references) after code action
-- [ ] Caching: As of right now, the completions really don't need to be recalcualted; there are many other functions like this

 # Alternatives